Cybrid-app/cybrid-sdk-web/library/README.md

 <cybrid-app component="trade"></cybrid-app>
 ```

+## `bank-account-connect`

+Query params:
+1. `oauth_state_id`.
+Returned by Plaid during a mobile OAuth flow.
+Completes the OAuth flow.
+2. `external_bank_account`.
+An external bank account guid.
+Pass to reconnect a bank account in the `refresh_required` state.

 ### Events

 An event logging service that can be subscribed to.
 Emits application events and errors as an `eventLog` Object: